-King’s College London officially ranks as 16th in the world for 2026 sustainability
+King’s College London is 16th in the world according to QS 2026 sustainability rankings

 UCL placed 12 spots higher than King’s

-The annual rankings evaluate universities worldwide in order to assess their contribution to social and environmental sustainability.
-This includes criteria that ranges from environmental impact, social impact, and governance with the possibility of scoring a total of 100 per cent in each.
+The annual rankings evaluate universities worldwide to assess their contribution to social and environmental sustainability.
+This includes criteria ranging from environmental impact, social impact, and governance, with the possibility of scoring 100 per cent in each.

-King’s earned its place of 7th in the UK and 16th worldwide for the most sustainable university after achieving 97.2 overall.
+KCL earned its place as 7th in the UK and 16th worldwide for the most sustainable university, achieving 97.2 overall.

 The highest scoring categories included health and wellbeing, with an almost-perfect score of 99.2, and knowledge exchange and employability.
 In terms of assessing environmental impact, environmental research took the lead, whilst environmental education and environmental sustainability followed close behind.

-KCL’s biggest rival UCL placed third with an impressive overall score of 99, making them the most sustainable London university.
+KCL’s biggest rival, UCL, placed third with an impressive overall score of 99, making it the most sustainable London university.

-Other universities that ranked highly included the University of Toronto, the University of Edinburgh and many more.
+Other universities that ranked highly included the University of Toronto and the University of Edinburgh.

-However, between 2024 and 2025, King’s had significantly risen from 44th to 14th globally, making it a considerable improvement from previous years.
+However, between 2024 and 2025, KCL rose significantly from 44th to 14th globally, marking a considerable improvement from previous years.
 Not only that, in this year’s rankings, the university also beat both Bristol and Durham.

 This success can be attributed to the sustainable measures introduced by the university, such as the KEATS Sustainability & Climate module designed for both staff and students.
 This reflects the ever-growing importance and commitment to sustainability and the environment.

-In addition, King’s has several major climate initiatives that aim to increase education around sustainability, contribute to global research, and introduce more environmentally-conscious practices in order to pave the way for a cleaner and greener future.
+In addition, King’s has several major climate initiatives that aim to increase education around sustainability, contribute to global research, and introduce more environmentally conscious practices to pave the way for a cleaner and greener future.

 For more of the latest news, guides, gossip, and memes, follow The King’s Tab on InstagramTikTok and Facebook